technikamateur/FreeMind/README.md

 ***

+## TODO:
+- Check todos in the project with `grep -R todo`...
+- Some modularizing around the `actions` has to be done...

 ## About:
 FreeMind is a simple webinterface, based on HTML and CSS and a powerful python3 backend.
 FreeMind makes it easy to manage your Samba-Fileserver, detect problems, create a backup, use snapshots, manage a recycle bin and some more pretty cool things wich safe a lot of time - actually your time.
 If you are interested in a detailed list of all features, see *Features*.